The trap hiding inside your reading list

 “Burnout is a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.” – World Health Organization [1]

 But what protects against burnout when the stress source is your own growth agenda?
-Neff and Germer’s randomized controlled trial found that self-compassion training significantly improved wellbeing and reduced stress compared to a control group, with gains maintained at 6-month and 1-year follow-ups [5].
-And research by Suddarth and Slaney showed that maladaptive perfectionism – self-criticism, concern over mistakes, doubts about actions – correlates strongly with burnout across occupational contexts [7].
+A pilot randomized controlled trial by Neff and Germer (N=52) found that self-compassion training significantly improved wellbeing and reduced stress compared to a waitlist control group, with gains maintained at 6-month and 1-year follow-ups [5].
+And research by Suddarth and Slaney showed that maladaptive perfectionism – defined as the tendency to set standards that are impossible to meet, then treat any shortfall as evidence of inadequacy – correlates strongly with burnout across occupational contexts [7].
 A 39% burnout prevalence among public health workers (Ghahramani et al., 2024) confirms the problem is systemic, not individual – and personal development culture runs on the same unsustainable mechanics.

 Energy management for introverts in a burnout-prone system